 Alejandro joined the Board in November 2015.
 He is a Director at Borealis Infrastructure, where he is responsible for the origination, acquisition and management of infrastructure investments, with a focus in Europe.
-He is a member of the Safety, Health and Environmental Advisory Committee and the Finance Committee.
+He is a member of the Safety, Health and Environmental Advisory Committee and the Finance Committee and the GD2 Committee.